 With easy access to the ocean, the bay and the vast woodlands of the Siuslaw National Forest, Waldport makes an ideal base for outdoor recreation year-round.
-Play a round of golf, go kayaking, satisfy your seafood cravings and peruse antiques all in the same day.
-If you’re lucky, in winter you might catch some epic storm-watching.
+Play a round of golf, go kayaking, satisfy your seafood cravings and peruse antiques and hand-crafted wares all in the same day.
+If you’re lucky, in winter you might catch some epic storm-watching and king tides, too.
+Waldport also boasts a first class disc golf course and skate park and fishing on the Alsea River for seasonal salmon and steelhead is world class.

 Where to Play